 Project partners shared updates from their respective work packages, exchanging insights – particularly from the numerous field experiments conducted by project partners across Europe.
 This while also identifying new opportunities to strengthen joint efforts and drive the project forward.

-Among the highlighted activities, project partner DTU Aqua reported on its work in Denmark.
-Here five rivers – Storeå, Arnå, Gudenå, and Grindstedå – were selected as pilot sites.
-In collaboration with local sportfishing associations, reported earlier here, they have implemented a protocol to assess the protected species’ interactions and the effectiveness of biodiversity management options in inland water ecosystems.
+Among the highlighted activities, project partner DTU Aqua reported on its field-work in Denmark.
+Here four stetches in the rivers – Storeå, Arnå, Gudenå, and Grindsted å – were selected as pilot sites.
+In collaboration with local sportfishing associations, reported earlier here, they have implemented a protocol to assess the protected species’ interactions with visiting cormorants and the effectiveness of biodiversity management options in river systems.

 A central component of the project’s research involves the monitoring of river stretches across Europe using wildlife cameras.
 These devices have collectively captured millions of images, providing valuable data on fish behaviour and their predators’ activities.
 To streamline the analysis of this vast dataset, ProtectFish has established a dedicated “Camera Task Force.”
 This group is currently developing an AI-supported online tool designed to automatically classify the images by identifying the presence or absence of key predators, such as cormorants.
 The tool will significantly reduce the manual effort required from project partners to sort the images caught.
 It will also accelerate the pace and accuracy of data analysis.